Sign Up

 • The tissue should be discarded after it has been used.
 The facility should provide a no-touch receptacle for discarding used tissues.

-• Wash your hands with an alcohol-based hand sanitizer or with soap and water after you touch your mouth or nose.
+• Wash your hands with an alcohol-based hand sanitizer or soap and water after touching your mouth or nose.

 • Alcohol-based hand sanitizer or soap and water should be provided.